p-cottrell/lyric_editor/README.md

 ## About

-This is a Python-based text editing application built using `tkinter`.
+This is a Python-based text editing application built using `tkinter` that offers rhymes for selected words.
+It's goal was is to cut out the middle man of going to rhymezone every 4 minutes.
 It supports basic text operations such as Cut, Copy, Paste, Undo, Redo, and file operations like New, Save, and Open.
 Additional features include:

 - **Unlimited Undo and Redo**: Keep undoing and redoing your changes without limits.
 - **Night Mode**: A dark mode to reduce eye strain in low-light environments.